-Set up the GitLab project
+Configure the GitLab project

 AWS_SECRET_ACCESS_KEY.
-You will have to set them as GitLab CI variables in your device-ci project.
+You will have to set them up as GitLab CI variables in your device-ci project.
 Don’t forget to mask

 In the git log, we can check if the changes contained in the commit we just tagged are good and match with the version of the device we want to release.
-After that, we push the tag.
+After that, push the tag.

-The pipeline has successfully updated the stable device (at the left) with the version that corresponds to the tagged commit!
+The pipeline successfully updated the stable device (at the left) with the version that corresponds to the tagged commit!

 The updated stable device name, revision , generated image download link and other relevant metadata can be consulted in a json at the root of your project path in AWS.

 The URL to that AWS will vary depending on the values of the variables you set in the configuration section.